svelte-add/svelte-add/projects/svelte-add/README.md

    - `pnpm -w check`
    - `pnpm -r test`.
 Modify `projects/test/tests/one-adder.js` with the right adder to test.

+4. Generate the `README`s for the new and changed adders with `pnpm -w generate-readmes`

 ## 📄 License

 MIT